-Receiving dual diagnosis treatment while trying to get through early sobriety is tough: so many mixed emotions and feelings, physical fatigue and hyperactivity.
-Learning how to live a new life while paving new paths and reconstructing the neural pathways in our brains can be overwhelming, as we’re trying different types of recovery such as Medication Assisted Treatment, or the 12 steps of a support group, you’re making the decisions of your recovery.
+Receiving dual diagnosis treatment while trying to get through early sobriety is tough.
+There were so many mixed emotions and feelings, physical fatigue, and hyperactivity.
+Learning how to live a new life while paving new paths and reconstructing the neural pathways in our brains can be overwhelming.
+As you try different types of recovery such as Medication Assisted Treatment or the 12 steps of a support group, you’re making the decisions of your recovery.

-It was easy to ignore all the mental instabilities you have when getting high.
-Heroin keeps you in the dark about mental illness, keeps you safe from the stigma because when you’re getting high, you don’t have Bipolar Disorder.
-Since being in recovery, I have noticed that my medications are really helpful with my daily functioning and more importantly, helpful with my behaviors.
-I always wondered, if I were prescribed the proper medications when I was younger, would I have sought out self-medication with heroin?
+It was easy to ignore all my mental instabilities when I was getting high.
+Heroin kept me in the dark about my mental illness, kept me feeling safe from the stigma.
+When I was getting high, I didn’t have to face Bipolar Disorder.
+Since being in recovery, I have noticed that my medications are really helpful with my daily functioning and, more importantly, helpful with my behaviors.
+I’ve always wondered, if I were prescribed the proper medications when I was younger, would I have sought out self-medication with heroin?

 The second time I stopped taking my Bipolar meds, I strongly considered relapsing.
-Alcohol, heroin, pills, anything I could get my hands on to get out of myself and the way I was feeling.
-I stopped seeing friends, I stopped working my recovery program; I started lying to and manipulating people.
+Alcohol, heroin, pills—anything I could get my hands on to get out of myself and out of the way I was feeling.
+I stopped seeing friends, I stopped working my recovery program.
+I started lying to and manipulating people.
 All of my character defects were erupting.
-My life was crashing down around me and I just sat and watched.
-Around this time, I isolated away from my support system of recovery meetings and everything sobriety related.
+My life was crashing down around me, and I just sat and watched.
+Around this time, I isolated away from my support system of recovery meetings and everything sobriety-related.
 Because I have a chemical imbalance in my brain, the sudden absence of medications resulted in intense panic and thinking the worst of all situations.
-I remember obsessive thoughts, aggressive mood swings and complete emotional breakdowns.
+I remember obsessive thoughts, aggressive mood swings, and complete emotional breakdowns.

 People say that addiction is a mental illness, a disease.
-Harboring two mental illnesses in early recovery can be taxing, it can feel like it’s not worth it, it can be emotionally and mentally depleting.
-But, if you just keep taking your proper medications, make new friends, talk to a therapist or a counselor, and work your recovery, you will be able to experience that good life that we all deserve.
+Harboring two mental illnesses in early recovery can be taxing.
+It can feel like it’s not worth it, and it can be emotionally and mentally depleting.
+But if you just keep taking your proper medications, make new friends, talk to a therapist or a counselor, and work your recovery, you will be able to experience that good life that we all deserve.
 Today, I remember to take my meds and stay on track in my own recovery program.
 The grass can’t be greener on the other side because I have all the grass I need.